EGON 48V Revolution

 Any 48V battery will work.
 We will offer Egon-Certified batteries because they have been pre-configured for the system we offer.
 But, if another battery is used, we supply free configuration tables with the system.
 No sweat.

 The EGON DC-Hub 48V has outputs that enable a max 6kW inverter to be connected.
 Plus 2x80A connections for charging a trailer.
 In the language of 12V, that’s 2x320A each!
 Also, built into the hub are a few critical part of this system.
-Not only does the hub reduce the wiring to a simple follow-the numbers task, it also protects every component connected, via the inbuilt load-dump protector.
+Not only does the hub reduce the wiring to a simple follow-the numbers task, it also protects every component connected via the inbuilt load-dump protector.
 It also has a built-in shunt.
-No more need for a Victron shunt if a smart battery is used.
+No need for a Victron shunt if a smart battery is used.

-Blistering charge rates to rig and caravan
+Blistering charge rates to tow vehicle and caravan

 What about cost?